Western Meadowlark

 At a Glance

-Remarkably similar to the Eastern Meadowlark in colors and pattern, this bird is recognized by its very different song and callnotes.
-The two species of meadowlarks evidently can easily recognize their own kind the same way; even where their ranges overlap in the Midwest and Southwest, they almost never interbreed.
-However, the two species do seem to see each other as potential rivals, and they actively defend territories against each other.
+Remarkably similar to the Eastern Meadowlark and Chihuahuan Meadowlark in colors and pattern, this bird is recognized by its very different song and call notes.
+The meadowlarks evidently can easily recognize their own kind in the same way; even where Western Meadowlarks overlap with the other two species in the Midwest and Southwest, they almost never interbreed.
+However, they do seem to see each other as potential rivals, and they actively defend territories against each other.

 All bird guide text and rangemaps adapted from Lives of North American Birds by Kenn Kaufman© 1996, used by permission of Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.